 The original residence was built in 1965 by Mrs. Jimmie Bush and her daughter.
 According to olde timers, these two women single handedly set all the big beams and tiny tiles.
 It is said that Mrs. Bush and another lady were competing to build the biggest house in the area.

 This race for space was decided when Woodward Lumber stated that Mrs. Bush had purchased the most sheetrock.
 When completed, it sat, truly isolated, in the middle of the desert and was the largest residence in Doña Ana County.

-The house sold to Paul Randolph, an NMSU music instructor who gave private lessons at the residence.
+The house sold to Paul Randolph, an NMSU math instructor.
+His wife Dorothy gave private music lessons at the residence.
 The present owner, LaVerne Tromble, bought the house from Paul Randolph in 1974.
 Mrs. Tromble remodeled and doubled the size.
 In 1996 she opened this showplace to the public as a Bed and Breakfast and as a venue for private functions.
 The Lodge has become a very popular place for weddings, receptions, parties and business functions.

 Average High & Low Temps.

 Las Cruces was founded in 1849 in the Mesilla Valley of New Mexico.
 The area had long been occupied by Native American groups, Spanish explorers, and Mexican colonists.
 Over the years, wars and international treaties have changed control of the area several times, to Spain, Mexico, the United States, and the Confederacy.